Sedowan/power-aware-miner-homeassistant/README.md

 ![HASS.AGENT_Commands](images/commands_en.jpg)

-This shows the sensors configuration in HASS.Agent after the setup.
+This shows the commands configuration in HASS.Agent after the setup.